coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/workflow.rst

 The value with ``"genesis_time"`` is ``BDB_GENESIS_TIME`` and the value with ``"chain_id"`` is ``BDB_CHAIN_ID``.

-Now you have all the BigchainDB setup parameters and can share them with all of the node operators.
+Now you have all the corechaindb setup parameters and can share them with all of the node operators.
 (They will put them in their ``vars`` file.
 We'll say more about that file below.)